marijnh/Eloquent-JavaScript/16_game.md

 We will be using a ((style sheet)) to set the actual colors and other fixed properties of the elements that make up the game.
-It would also be possible to directly assign to the elements’ `style` property when we create them, but that would produce more verbose programs.
+It would also be possible to directly assign to the elements' `style` property when we create them, but that would produce more verbose programs.

 {{index "class attribute"}}